utilmeta/utype/docs/en/guide/cls.md

 In this section, we focus on how to control and adjust the parsing and validation behavior of the dataclass.

 ### Configure Options
-utype provides an Options class to tune the parsing behavior of data classes and functions, which is used in the dataclass as follows
+utype provides an Options class to tune the parsing behavior of dataclasses and functions, which is used in the dataclass as follows

 ```python
 from utype import Schema, Options